Initiator-Z/Keras_MLP/README.md

-# 42028 Deep Learning and Convolutional Neural Networks Autumn 2020 <br /> Assignment 1
+# 42028 Deep Learning and Convolutional Neural Networks Autumn 2020 <br />

 ## About the Program